 Clothes don’t make a person, but they certainly say a lot about him or her.
-In the movies they can tell the era in which the story is based and many other details about the character.
-Costume, as a part of the visual identity, plays a big part in building a character and there are many examples of famous movie and TV personas that sometimes become recognised for their style (need I mention Carrie and the girls from Sex and the City?).
+In the movies, film costumes can tell the era in which the story is based and many other details about the character.
+Costume, as a part of the visual identity, plays a big part in building a character.
+There are many examples of famous movie and TV personas that sometimes become recognised for their style (need I mention Carrie and the girls from Sex and the City?).
 And while stylists like Patricia Fields are recognised for their work in the field, it also happens that a fashion designer steps into this role.

 Maybe you didn’t know, but some of greatest fashion designers have helped bring movie characters to life by designing their costumes.
 Here are five amazing collaborations that helped give birth to movies that are worth watching for costumes alone!